kevinolega/homepage/schedule.md

 description: View is Kevin Olega's schedule.
 permalink: /schedule
 ---
-**monday**

-I'm working.
+**monday**  I'm working.
 I say no to all invitations.

-**tuesday**

-I'm working.
+**tuesday**  I'm working.
 I say no to all invitations.

-**wednesday**

-I'm working but may be available in the afternoon.
+**wednesday**  I'm working but may be available in the afternoon.

-**thursday**

-I'm running errands today but I may be open to a short meeting.
+**thursday**  I'm running errands today but I may be open to a short meeting.

-**friday**

-I am running errands today but may be open to a meeting within BF Parañaque or online.
+**friday**  I am running errands today but may be open to a meeting within BF Parañaque or online.

-**saturday**

-Saturday is training day for me bur I may be available in the afternoon.
+**saturday**  Saturday is training day for me but may be available in the afternoon.

-**sunday**

-I'm in either Sucat or Alabang, playing with my dog, biking, drawing, going to church and seeing family.
+**sunday**  I'm in either Sucat or Alabang, playing with my dog, biking, drawing, going to church and seeing family.

 <iframe src="https://calendly.com/kevinolega/30min" width="100%" height="950" scrolling="no" frameborder="0"></iframe>